 - Finally, if you try to delete the formula, a message box will pop up.

-2. Add Lock Cell Button in Quick Access Toolbar to Prevent Deleting
+2. Adding a Lock Cell Button in Quick Access Toolbar to Prevent Deleting

 - First of all, click on the Customize Quick Access Toolbar icon and select More Commands.
 It will open the Excel Options window.